How to Migrate to Snowflake Like a Boss

 Several data teams I spoke with repeatedly called out syntax issues as an inevitable component of any cloud warehouse migration, and a migration to Snowflake is no exception.

-One data analyst specifically called out the difficulty converting SSIS packages for handling ETL from her SQL Server to Snowflake, which admits that SSIS packages are not easily integrated with their solution.
+One data analyst specifically called out the difficulty converting SSIS packages for handling ETL from her SQL Server integration services to Snowflake, which admits that SSIS packages are not easily integrated with their solution.
 Such errors were not only frustrating, but substantially slowed down her migration, leading to unforeseen costs and resource constraints.

 While modeling solutions like DBT help with validating data sets, the formatting of functions like hashing, time stamps, and dates are often inconsistent between old and new versions of the data.